ColoradoSchoolOfMines/Plummet-Language/README.md

     - `plummet package help` - Display help information for the package subcommand
     - More to come!

+- `tests/run_tests.py` This subcommand must be run from the root directory of the project.
+It also depends on the dev build of the plummet command being in the root directory of the project.
+It is usually better to invoke this command from the Makefile in the root directory of the project.
+    - `python3 tests/run_tests.py help` - Display help information for the run\_tests.py subcommand
+    - `python3 tests/run_tests.py example` - Run the example test
+    - `python3 tests/run_tests.py <test number>` - Run a specific test

 ### Extra Arguments

 - `PLUMMET_AUTO_CORRECT=0` can be used to disable the suggestion feature of the main command.
 If a subcommand is incorrectly typed, the program will suggest the correct subcommand.